knyar/nginx-lua-prometheus/README.md

 **syntax:** counter:inc(*value*, *label_values*)

-Increments a previously defined counter.
+Increments a previously registered counter.
 This is usually called from [log_by_lua](https://github.com/openresty/lua-nginx-module#log_by_lua) globally or per server/location.